Tom Stalcup Joins FNC’s Megyn Kelly

 The FBI interviewed 182 people who reported seeing a rising streak of light in the sky moments before TWA Flight 800 exploded into a ball of flames off the coast of Long Island, NY in July of 1996.
-Most of these witnesses said the streak exploded at its apex which was where the jetliner was traveling.
+Most of these witnesses said the streak exploded at its apex, right where the jetliner was traveling.

-Federal investigators said the rising streak was the plane itself climbing sharply after exploding, but the law of conservation of energy doesn’t allow for such a climb because the FAA radar sites that tracked the jet did not record a necessary reduction in airspeed.
+Federal investigators said the rising streak was the plane itself climbing sharply after exploding, but the law of conservation of energy doesn’t allow for such a climb because the FAA radar sites that tracked the jet did not record a necessary and simultaneous reduction in airspeed.
 According to this physical law, jetliners climbing in a gravitational field must either be propelled by adequate thrust or slow down.
 A 747 does not have enough thrust to maintain airspeed while climbing the 12,000 feet per minute indicated in government animations.
-The only way Flight 800 could have climbed that steeply at that time would have been if it had tapped into its “kinetic energy” (directly dependent on its velocity) and slow down.
+The only way Flight 800 could have climbed that steeply at that time would have been if it had tapped into its “kinetic energy” (proportional to its velocity squared) and slowed down.

 The idea that Flight 800 climbed sharply while crashing was first proposed in 1997 by a team at the CIA that created an animation entitled “TWA Flight 800: What Did the Eyewitnesses See?”.
 The FBI held a nationally televised press conference to present the animation, which showed the jetliner climbing 3,000 feet and trailing flames.
 During the animated climb, the CIA narrator said “this may have looked like a missile attacking an aircraft.”

-However, FAA radar sites recorded the aircraft maintaining its airspeed when the CIA said it was climbing sharply–two mutually exclusive phenomena.
+However, the FAA radar sites mentioned above recorded the aircraft maintaining its airspeed when the CIA said it was climbing sharply–two mutually exclusive phenomena.

-The law of conservation of energy excluded the climb
+The law of conservation of energy excludes the climb

 In theory, Flight 800 could have climbed sharply.
 Stunt pilots regularly perform such climbs by exchanging airspeed for altitude.
 A stunt plane’s kinetic energy (one half the mass of the aircraft times the square of its velocity) is converted into potential energy (the gain in altitude times the mass of the aircraft times gravity).
 The steeper the climb, the more energy converted, causing a greater reduction in airspeed.

 Since Flight 800 did not slow down, there wasn’t enough energy available to ascend sharply.
-The law of conservation of energy excluded the climb by requiring that any proposed gain in potential energy be accounted for.
+It is the law of conservation of energy that excludes the climb by requiring that any proposed gain in potential energy be accounted for.
 And since the maximum thrust of Flight 800’s engines could not maintain even half of the climb rate shown in government animations, the required energy was missing.